jirafey/battery-date-time-app/README.md

 - right click on the app on the taskbar
 - more
 - keep above others
+## Cinnamon:
+- for whatever reason window is enlarged
 #### More info for date, time format:
 - https://devhints.io/datetime